 - Inhalers are kept in a designated red bag in the child's classroom accessible quickly by the class teacher for the child to administer.
-A school inhaler is also available in the medical room. - Diabetes equipment is kept in a locked cupboard in the medical room as it contains sharps. - Prescribed Epipens are kept on the top shelf of the unlocked cupboard in the medical room.
+A school inhaler is also available in the medical room. - Diabetes equipment is kept in a locked cupboard in the medical room as it contains sharps. - Prescribed Epipens are kept in red bags in classrooms.